henfiber/getdata-project/README.md

   - run_analysis.R

-    Read datasets from the Internet and execute the tasks asked by the assignement.
-    See CodeBook.md for a detailed description of the steps executed by run_analysis.R
+    Create a tidy dataset as requested by the assignment.
+The code contains comments which explain the process.

   - tidy_data.txt

-    Resulting tidy dataset.
+    The Resulting tidy dataset

   - CodeBook.md

-    The codebook providing a description of tidy.txt
+    The codebook providing a description of tidy_data.txt